Safe Routes to School E-News

 3. Safe Routes Partnership Welcomes New Steering Committee Members

 Fresh experience and geographic perspective will bring value

-The Safe Routes to School National Partnership is governed by a Steering Committee of 21 members with national, state and local perspectives on Safe Routes to School.
-The National Partnership is pleased to announce and welcome the following new Steering Committee organizations: Mid-Ohio Regional Planning Commission (Amanda McEldowney), National Association of Regional Councils (Erika Young), National Parent Teacher Association (Mary Pat King) and University of Miami WalkSafe™ & BikeSafe™ Programs (Dr. Gillian Hotz).
+The Safe Routes Partnership is governed by a Steering Committee of 21 members with national, state and local perspectives on Safe Routes to School.
+The Safe Routes Partnership is pleased to announce and welcome the following new Steering Committee organizations: Mid-Ohio Regional Planning Commission (Amanda McEldowney), National Association of Regional Councils (Erika Young), National Parent Teacher Association (Mary Pat King) and University of Miami WalkSafe™ & BikeSafe™ Programs (Dr. Gillian Hotz).
 In addition, the following Steering Committee organizations were nominated and selected to serve for another three-year term on the Steering Committee: Alliance for Biking and Walking (Kristen Swanson), Kaiser Permanente (Dr. Sandy Stenmark) and WalkBoston (Wendy Landman).
 To view a complete list of current Steering Committee organizations and their member representatives, click here.